oWretch/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 Now, you migrate the **Worker Service** to use Azure Blob Storage and Azure Service Bus as well, by using custom formula created from existing commits that migrated the **Web Application**.

-1. Open the sidebar of `GitHub Copilot app modernization for Java on Azure`.
+1. Open the sidebar of `App Modernization for Java on Azure`.
 Hover the mouse over the **Formulas** section.
 Select **Create formula from source control**.
 This icon looks like two circles with arrows pointing to the other circle.
 Type **migrate web** to search for the commits that migrated the **Web Application**, and you should see two commits listed:
    * migrate web rabbitmq to azure service bus
    * migrate web s3 to azure blob storage
 1. Select these two commits.
 Click **Create New** to create a new custom formula.
 1. Formula name, formula description, and code location patterns will be generated in order.
 Press `Enter` repeatedly to confirm.
-1. Select and run the custom formula you created in the FORMULAS section of the sidebar of `GitHub Copilot app modernization for Java on Azure`.
+1. Select and run the custom formula you created in the FORMULAS section of the sidebar of `App Modernization for Java on Azure`.
 Follow the same steps as the predefined formula to review and apply the changes, and run the **Java Application Build-Fix** tool to apply build fixes.
+1. Review the proposed code changes and click **Keep** to apply them.

 ## Deploy to Azure